nikkomiu/blog/content/guides/golang-graphql-ent/04-wire-gqlgen-to-ent.md

   - github.com/nikkomiu/gentql/ent
 ```

-This change will tell `gqlgen` to to use all models within `ent` instead of generating a new model where possible.
+This change will tell `gqlgen` to use all models within `ent` instead of generating a new model where possible.

 Regenerate your code: